Business Licenses and Permits

 Licenses and Permits

-Before your LLC can do business in Arizona, you may need to secure state, and city/county licenses and permits.
+Before your LLC can do business in Arizona, you may need to get state, and city/county licenses and permits.

 The licenses and permits depend on the nature of your business, and the city or county where it is located.